Acquiring an image part 2

 This section covers the processing aspect of acquiring an image.

-A CT image is made up of pixels along a grey scale.
-What determines the level of grey is the density of the material or the linear attenuation coefficient and this is represented numerically by the Hounsfield Units (also called the CT number).
+A CT image is made up of pixels along a greyscale.
+What determines the level of grey is the density of the material, also expressed as the linear attenuation coefficient, and this is represented numerically by the Hounsfield Units (also called the CT number).
 The Hounsfield units are set so that water measures 0 and everything else is relative to this.

 μt = attenuation coefficient of tissue

 μw = attenuation coefficient of water

 Each detector in the CT scanner samples a line of the patient and the sum total of the attenuation of the material passed through along the beam path is calculated.
 As the gantry rotates the detectors receive beams at different angles so, in the end, we have a series of values of summed linear attenuation coefficients from different angles.
 Now, these need to be processed to form an image.

 70 to 80

 Written by radiologists, for radiologists with plenty of easy-to-follow diagrams to explain complicated concepts.
 An excellent resource for radiology physics revision.